morinlab/lymphopedia/HNRNPU.md

 # HNRNPU
 ## Overview
 HNRNPU is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
+Mutations in HNRNPU are haploinsufficient and significantly alter the transcriptome of MYC-driven lymphomas.
+These mutations were found in a notable percentage of high-grade B-cell lymphomas with double-hit BCL2 translocations (HGBL-DH-BCL2) and Burkitt lymphoma (BL).<sup>1</sup>

 ## Relevance tier by entity